 Each of our graduate programs has its own specialized criteria and individual due dates.
-Applicants are best served to review each programs’ “How to Apply” webpage.
+Applicants are best served to review each program's “How to Apply” page.
 Early and direct communication with graduate program staff is essential to ensuring a smooth application process.

-Our most competitive applicants have earned a GPA of 3.0 or better in their previous studies, have extensive research experience and excellent recommendation letters.
-Each program has their respective admissions committee, where the members take a holistic approach to reviewing each application.
+Our most competitive applicants have earned a GPA of 3.0 or better in their previous studies, have extensive research experience, and provide excellent recommendation letters.
+Each program has their own admissions committee where the members take a holistic approach to reviewing each application.

 We recently changed our GRE requirements for some programs as follows:

 |GPILS Program||Requires GRE for Admission|